 High levels of corporate income tax progressivity increase entrepreneurship entry rates (“tax progressivity effect”).

-High statutory and high effective corporate income tax rates reduce business density and entrepreneurship entry rates (“tax level effect”).
+High statutory and high effective corporate income tax rates reduce business density and entrepreneurship entry rates (“tax level effect”), particularly for innovative and high-quality entrepreneurship (“prize reducing effect”).

 Reductions in the corporate income tax rate may only affect entrepreneurship rates below a certain threshold tax level.